South Wentworthville

 The labour market performance in South Wentworthville lags significantly behind most other regions nationally

-The area offers limited local employment opportunities.
-In the past year, employment increased by 1.3%, labour force by 2.9%, leading to a 1.4 percentage point rise in unemployment.
-In contrast, Greater Sydney had an employment growth of 2.1% and a 0.2 percentage point rise in unemployment.
-As of 25-Nov, NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to South Wentworthville's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simplified extrapolation for illustrative purposes.
+The area appears to offer limited local employment opportunities.
+Over a 12-month period ending in May-25, employment increased by 1.3%, labour force by 2.9%, and unemployment rose by 1.4 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
+National employment forecasts from Jobs and Skills Australia project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to South Wentworthville's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment